-That rehabilitation is the primary eligible activity for developments involving refinancing of existing debt by requiring that the HOME eligible rehabilitation costs - whether funded entirely or partially by TDHCA's HOME funds - are greater than the refinancing costs (i.e. payoff amount plus closing and title costs);

-- 1. That a minimum funding level minimal rehabilitation costs as described above, or the applicable per unit costs in 10 TAC §11.101(b)(3) is set for rehabilitation on a per unit basis; - 2.
-That a review of management practices is required to demonstrate that disinvestments in the property has not occurred;
+- 1. That rehabilitation is the primary eligible activity for developments involving refinancing of existing debt by requiring that the HOME eligible rehabilitation costs whether funded entirely or partially by TDHCA's HOME funds are greater than the refinancing costs (i.e. payoff amount plus closing and title costs); - 2.
+That a minimum funding level minimal rehabilitation costs as described above, or the applicable per unit costs in 10 TAC §11.101(b)(3) is set for rehabilitation on a per unit basis; - 3.
+That a review of management practices is required to demonstrate that disinvestments in the property has not occurred; - 4.
+That long-term needs of the project can be met; - 5.
+That the financial feasibility of the development will be maintained over an extended affordability period; - 6.
+That whether new investment is being made to maintain current affordable units and/or creates additional affordable units is stated; - 7.
+That the required period of affordability is specified;

-- 3. That long-term needs of the project can be met; - 4.
-That the financial feasibility of the development will be maintained over an extended affordability period; - 5.
-That whether new investment is being made to maintain current affordable units and/or creates additional affordable units is stated; - 6.
-That the required period of affordability is specified; - 7.
-That the HOME funds may be used throughout the entire jurisdiction (except as TDHCA may be limited by the Texas Government Code) is specified; and - 8.
+- 8. That the HOME funds may be used throughout the entire jurisdiction (except as TDHCA may be limited by the Texas Government Code) is specified; and - 9.
 That HOME funds cannot be used to refinance multifamily loans made or insured by any Federal program, including CDBG, is stated.

 For HOME, the State is not proposing to use any form of investment in its HOME Program that is not already listed as an eligible for investment in 24 CFR §92.205(b).
 As described above, TDHCA may use HOME funds to refinance existing debt secured by multifamily housing that is being rehabilitated as described in 24 CFR §92.206(b).
 TDHCA shall use its underwriting and evaluation standards, site and development requirements, and application and submission requirements found in 10 Texas Administrative Code, Chapters 11, and 13, for refinanced properties in accordance with its administrative rules.
+For any HOME funds utilized for homebuyer assistance or for rehabilitation of owner-occupied single family housing TDHCA utilizes HUDs homeownership limits for the area provided by HUD.